rivman/asusWRT-Notifier/README.md

 Using SourceForge RSS, read latest version and send a notification for all devices from a Pushbullet account.

-Rename .env-sample and insert tokens where needed.
+Rename /config/.env-sample and insert tokens where needed.